mustafiz8g/RealScape/README.md

-# 🏡 Real Estate Platform
+# 🏡Real-Scape: a Real Estate Platform

 ### An advanced MERN-stack-based real estate marketplace where users can buy, sell, wishlist, and review properties.
 Agents can manage their listings, and admins have full control over platform operations.